yala/OncoServe_Public/README.md

   - Select pre-trained models from dropdown
   - Return prediction/errors
   - Display uploaded image
+  - Loading gif when model is loading
+  - Add different options to aggregate results
+  - Options to upload multiple files
 - To do:
 	- Add some JS/CSS to make it prettier
-	- Options to upload entire folder / multiple files
   - Drag and drop upload
-  - Add different options to aggregate results
-  - Loading gif when model is loading

 ### Model
 - Eventually will load from OncoNet